justloop/navigator/README.md

 	       // Strategy is the partition strategy, optional, default IdentityStrategy Strategy partition.Strategy

-	       // SeedsRefreshInterval is the frequency to refresh current node to seeds service SeedsRefreshInterval time.Duration
+	       // SeedsService is a implementation of seedsService that used to auto get a list of seeds to join SeedsService seeds.Seeds

 	       // OnMemberEvent is the callback handler to be invoked when repartition happens,
 	       // and the node will need to reload data, optional, default, no rehashHandler